cfpb/Metro2/django/README.md

 ## How to run locally
 You can use this strategy if docker-compose isn't working for you, for whatever reason.
+This uses the Django settings specified in `django_application/settings/local.py`, including using a SQLite database instead of PostgreSQL.

 Instructions for running locally (for now):
 1. Prepare a python environment.
 I used pyenv-virtualenv.